wombleton/gitlaw-nz/acts/S/Securities Markets Act 1988.md

 ##### 36E Power to exempt securities markets and futures markets from Part 2 and this Part

-*   (1) The Minister may, by notice in the _Gazette_, exempt a securities market, class of securities markets, futures market, or class of futures markets from any provision or provisions of [Part 2][66] and this Part.
+*   (1) The Minister may exempt a securities market, class of securities markets, futures market, or class of futures markets from any provision or provisions of [Part 2][66] and this Part.

     (2) The exemption may be on any terms or conditions that the Minister thinks fit.